redtexts/texts/pannekoek_1936_communism_and_religion.md

 bourgeoisie with weapons of free critical thought in its struggle against the Church.
-There was also the fact that the peasants and bourgeoisie looked with envy upon the great neglected landed property of the Church, a domain which they themselves had liked to possess in orde [sic] to cultivate and improve it.
-And in the French Revolution of 17899 they did, as a matter of fact, rob the Church of those possessions.
+There was also the fact that the peasants and bourgeoisie looked with envy upon the great neglected landed property of the Church, a domain which they themselves had liked to possess in order to cultivate and improve it.
+And in the French Revolution of 1789 they did, as a matter of fact, rob the Church of those possessions.
 In view of the enormous state deficit, that was the only way in which state bankruptcy could be avoided: the seizure and sale of the holdings of the